jacobproffer/blog/content/gaming/runescape-20-years.md

 ## Early Rares

-I purchased my first rare item in late 2003, a Red hallowe'en mask.
+I purchased my first rare item in early 2004, a Red hallowe'en mask.
 I wore it everywhere I went in the game, even to places considered dangerous.
 As a low level player at the time, I was unfamiliar with Karamja and the North Brimhaven mine.
 Upon arrival, I was attacked by poisonous scorpions.
 Far from a bank and without Antipoison, my character would soon die.
 The Red hallowe'en mask, along with my other possessions, would drop to the ground.
 In a panic, I logged off and made a phone call to the friend.
 I begged for help.
 Thankfully, he agreed.
 Upon login, my character died but my friend was ready to grab the mask and the other items from the ground.

 It was around this time that the RuneScape 2 beta was released, a massive update to the game engine.
 2D sprites, which RuneScape was known for, were replaced with 3D models.
 In this process, a number of items became unobtainable.
 One of these items was the war ship, an item once found in Glough's house in the Gnome Stronghold, during the Grand Tree quest.
 The only way to acquire it was by transferring it from your Classic account when RuneScape 2 first came out.
 Because of this, the war ship is now considered one of the rarest items in the game.
 And since I was hoarder at the time, I still have one in my bank.

-Other rare discontinued items that I still have today include a yo-yo, RuneScape's first non-tradeable holiday item.
-It was given to players in December of 2004 by Father Christmas.
+With this new version of RuneScape came the first non-tradeable holiday item in December of 2004.
+It was a yo-yo, given to players by Father Christmas near Catherby.
 Due to a glitch in the Wilderness at the time, many players lost the item for good.
-Because of this, the yo-yo is known as one of the rarer discontinued items.
+Because of this, the yo-yo is now known as one of the rarer discontinued items.
 Though I also was fortunate enough to be around for the wieldable Rubber Chicken and Zombie Head.

 ## End of RuneScape

-With the release of RuneScape 2, quests and skills were ignored as I spent hundreds of hours in Falador Park.
+Though I hardly explored the new content.
+Quests and skills were ignored as I spent hundreds of hours in Falador Park.
 With wavy text commands, I would repeatedly advertise trade and sell offers, sometimes without sleep.
 I can remember being at a friends house with a laptop, long after everyone went to bed, trading until the sun came up.
 I was focused on making enough gold to purchase a party hat.
 I cannot remember which color I purchased first, though I have printed screenshots of yellow and green party hats.
 My enjoyment of these items, however, would not last.

 In the summer of 2005, prior to the release of the bank pin system, my account was compromised.
 I logged in at Castle Wars, only to find my character to be wearing a quest item, a gold helmet from a quest called Between a Rock.
 I immediately checked my bank, only to find that all of my rare items, including gold, were gone.
 I had spent the better part of two years trading to acquire that wealth and bad password security was an easy downfall.
 On a yellow school folder where I kept printed screenshots of RuneScape, I wrote, "Retired".
 I even taped a screenshot onto the folder of my character holding a Fixed Device, from Mourning's End Part I, with the caption, "End of RuneScape".
 I decided to quit the game.